THE BIG PICTURE ON PROCESS STRATEGY

 THE PROCESS TOOLKIT

 The two main process improvement methodologies are six sigma and lean.
 While they both originated from manufacturing companies, they have permeated all industries and functions.
 Six sigma originated at 3M and lean at Toyota.
 We typically prefer lean methodologies, given the pragmatic and straightforward concepts are easy to apply to processes.
-The central idea of lean is to eliminate all non-value add activities or waste out of a process.
+The central idea of lean is to eliminate all non-value add activities or waste from a process.
 Below are the eight forms of waste to eliminate.
 We cover more of the lean toolkit in the process competency section of Stratechi.

 When it comes to projects, agile has emerged as a leading project methodology, given it embodies many of the lean philosophies and ideas.